-- 1. A method of damping forces on dental prostheses, the - aligning an arcuate full bar with two or more implants recessed into bone in a patient's mouth, the full bar defining a plurality of axial bores, the full bar comprising a plurality of downwardly-protruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible;
+1. A force-damping dental bridge assembly, the assembly comprising:

-overlaying a generally convex, arcuate damping compression membrane of flexible material on a top surface of the full bar, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, the damping membrane positioning above the full bar and below a half-bar and detachably affixed thereto; and affixing to one of the implants and the full bar an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar surface defining a plurality of 15 protuberances, the half-bar positioning on the upper membrane surface of the damping membrane, wherein the arcuate half-bar is detachably affixed to the full bar;
+- an arcuate full bar adapted to precisely align with two or more implants recessed into bone in a patient's mouth, the full bar defining a plurality of apertures, the full bar comprising: - a plurality of downwardly-protruding transmucosal shanks for inserting in corresponding cavities defined by two or more implants sunk into a patient's mandible; - a generally convex, arcuate damping compression membrane of flexible material, the arcuate damping membrane having an upper convex membrane surface, a lower concave membrane surface, the damping membrane positioning above the full bar and below a half-bar and detachably affixed thereto; and

-wherein the damping membrane is adapted to damp lateral, longitudinal, and axial compressive and tensile 20 forces applied to prostheses and the half-bar by enabling rotation of the prostheses around the convex upper surface of the full bar.
+- an arcuate half-bar having a convex upper half-bar surface and a concave lower half-bar surface, the half-bar positioning on the upper membrane surface of the damping membrane, wherein the arcuate half-bar is detachably affixed to the full bar; - whereby the damping membrane dampens compressive and tensile forces applied to prostheses and the halfbar. - 2.
+The assembly of claim 1, further comprising: - a plurality of protuberances extending from the upper 10 half-bar surface for engaging prostheses; and - a plurality of fasteners detachably affixing the damping membrane to half-bar.